abdulaz1z/programming-interview-questions/README.md

 14. Write a multiply function that multiples 2 integers without using *
 15. HARD: Given a function rand5() that returns a random int between 0 and 5, implement rand7()
 16. HARD: Given a 2D array of 1s and 0s, count the number of "islands of 1s" (e.g. groups of connecting 1s)
+17. HARD: Given a number, print it out in words.
+(Done:Python)✅

 ## Strings
 1. Find the first non-repeated character in a String (Done:Java) ✅